Addd12/job-platform/README.md

 ## Learned
 - Create layout as a component and use it
-- use x-layout tag to write content based on the page
+- use x-layout tag to write content based on the page (where layout is the name of the blade file inside components folder)
 - use $slot (blade helper) to switch between the pages using the same layout